 Although the resolution of the current headset means that images are fairly sharp when up close to your face, we’d still like to see resolutions go higher.
 A pair of 4K screens would be an utterly decadent addition to the headset, but is probably unlikely because of how difficult they’d be to drive at an acceptable framerate.

 We’d also like to see a more convenient technology to enable the headset’s room-scale technology.
 The current Lighthouses are pretty tricky to get set up right, and their short power leads make them more inconvenient still.
+However, a recent report suggested that they are getting a re-design.
+The new Lighthouses will apparently make use of fewer moving parts, swapping out the dual-rotor laser sweeping system currently used in favor or a single rotor movement.
+This will reduce manufacturing costs and make them less prone to breaking, too.

 As a final point, Sony’s has proven how it’s possible to make a very capable VR headset that also looks great.
 In contrast, the first generation of the Vive looks more like a piece of industrial equipment.
 It’s definitely good looking in its own right, but it hasn’t got the sleek finish of the PS VR.